skranz/skranz.github.com/_posts/2020-12-15-HowManyCovidCasesDidEUAinUKprevent.md

 <img src="http://skranz.github.io/images/covid/deaths_uk.svg" style="max-width: 100%; margin-bottom: 0.5em;">
 </center>

-To compute the number of Covid-19 deaths prevented from the early EUA vaccinations, we proceed in similar steps than for the Covid-19 cases.
+To compute the number of Covid-19 deaths prevented from the early EUA vaccinations, we proceed in similar steps as for the Covid-19 cases.
 We first approximate the number of daily deaths by the average reported number for the days in December 2020:

 ```r